 A: There are seven strains of human coronavirus.
 Four cause common cold-like symptoms, and the other three can cause much more severe lung infections, such as pneumonia.
 The three more serious types are SARS-CoV-1 virus, MERS virus and the latest one named SARS-CoV-2, which is currently causing a worldwide outbreak of infections and is referred to as COVID-19.
 The newest strain arose in China in December 2019 and is a bat strain of coronavirus that mutated so it can now infect humans.
 Because the world’s population lacks immunity to the virus, and there is no current vaccine against it, COVID-19 infection has spread wildly worldwide.

 A: According to the Centers for Disease Control and Prevention (CDC), this new form of coronavirus is spread mostly by person-to-person contact but it can also be spread by auto-infection, which means a virus is picked up from a contaminated surface onto a hand then rubbed into an eye or mouth by accident.
 There is no evidence that the virus is transmitted in the mail or in packages.

 Social distancing, frequent hand washing and covering a cough are key measures to lessen the chance of becoming infected with the COVID-19 virus.

 Q: Should I wear a face mask to protect myself from COVID-19?

-A: On April 15, the Secretary of the Pennsylvania Department of Health issued an order requiring all employees and customers to wear face masks inside of essential businesses.
+A: On July 1, the Secretary of the Pennsylvania Department of Health signed an order requiring all people to wear face masks when:

 Some people may carry the coronavirus without experiencing any symptoms, while the virus may be life-threatening to others.
 Although there are some known risk factors, it is still unknown how each person will respond to COVID-19.
 A cloth face mask is not intended to protect the person wearing it – it is a way to protect those who are the most vulnerable in our community.